Seal (musician): 2000s

 In June 2005, Seal recorded a concert which was subsequently released in 2006, entitled One Night to Remember, as a CD/DVD combination.
 The DVD includes a "making of" documentary in addition to the live performance.
 Recorded in a historic steel mill, the Altes Kesselhaus ("old boiler house"), in Düsseldorf, Germany, this performance includes a version of Brahms' Lullaby which Seal sings in German and then in English.
 Unlike earlier recordings in which Seal is accompanied by his band, a full orchestra and choir of 52 musicians accompanies the singer.

 System was released in the UK on 12 November 2007 and in the US on 13 November 2007.
 Seal describes the album as more dance-oriented, apparently a return to the roots of his first album.
-On the track titled "Wedding Day", Seal sings a duet with his then wife, model Heidi Klum.
-The album's first single, "Amazing", was released on 25 September 2007, and was nominated for the "Best Male Pop Vocal Performance" Grammy at the 2007 50th Annual Grammy Awards.
+On the track titled "Wedding Day", Seal sings a duet with his then-wife, model Heidi Klum.
+The album's first single, "Amazing", was released on 25 September 2007 and nominated for the "Best Male Pop Vocal Performance" Grammy at the 2007 50th Annual Grammy Awards.

 Seal performed "Amazing" and the Beatles' "Lucy in the Sky With Diamonds" at the 2007 Royal Variety Performance.
 Seal also performed "Amazing" at the 2007 Victoria's Secret Fashion Show in December, as well as the duet "Wedding Day" with his wife.
 Other performers at the 2007 Victoria's Secret Fashion Show include the Spice Girls and will.i.am of the Black Eyed Peas.
 He appeared on the American Idol season-seven finale, singing with third-place contestant Syesha Mercado.

 Seal's sixth studio album, Soul, was released on 3 November 2008 internationally and on 11 November 2008 in the US.
 It contains 11 soul classics produced by David Foster.
 The first single was a cover of Sam Cooke's song "A Change Is Gonna Come".

 On 14 March 2009, Seal performed a song from the album and coached the participants on the "Top 9-Show" of the sixth season of the German TV show Deutschland sucht den Superstar (German Idol).
 On 4 December 2009, Hits, a compilation album, was released.
 It contains two new tracks, "I Am Your Man" and "Thank You".

 2010s

 Seal's seventh studio album, Seal 6: Commitment was released on 20 September 2010 internationally and 28 September 2010 in the US.
 The first single "Secret" was released 10 August 2010 on iTunes in the US and in the UK on 13 September 2010.
 This album was said to be inspired by his wife, Heidi.
-On 7 November 2011, Seal released his second cover album of classic soul songs, Soul 2 through Reprise Records.
+On 7 November 2011, Seal released his second cover album of classic soul songs, Soul 2, through Reprise Records.